Harrisoncre8/Illume-Decision-Hub-Calculator/README.md

         - Each calculator keeps user inputted data in state to output in 'results' page where user can continue to edit inputted numbers to dynamically view results
         - Results suggest changes in user financial decisions to positively impact business
         - Users are able to turn calculators on/off to take ones that aren't relevant to their business out of their navigation bar
+        - 'Explore More' in the Profit Lever allows users to increase (toggle between dollars and percentage) the improvement results to see what the increase would do to their costs, prices, or revenue.

 - Admin:
     - Must be created by another Admin
     - Able to edit each calculator's question, sub-question, and tool tip text